7 Signs You Need a New Water Softener or Filter

 Another clear sign that your whole house water filter may be at the end of its lifecycle?
 Consistent dry skin and hair.
 Your body naturally produces an oil called “sebum” that coats your skin and hair in a thin protective layer, but showering in chlorinated water can remove part of this protective layer and potentially leave your skin irritated and your hair brittle.

-If you sometimes feel like you’ve been swimming in a pool instead of showering in soothing water, the answer might be a new whole house water filter or specialized shower filter.
+If you sometimes feel like you’ve been swimming in a pool instead of showering in soothing water, the answer might be a new whole house water filter.

 Low Water Pressure